louismullie/web-ct-segmentation/README.md

 # Note: This version of CoreSlicer is deprecated!

-Find CoreSlicer V2 at https://www.coreslicer.com
+Find the new version of CoreSlicer at https://www.coreslicer.com

 <hr>